Beth Chapman Shares Photo Of Burt Reynolds Taken Three Weeks Ago

 It’s hard to believe that the legendary Burt Reynolds has passed away.

-Like many of his loyal fans fans, celebrities are also taking to social media to remember the late actor.
-Dog the Bounty Hunter star Beth Chapman was no exception as she shared a photo of herself and her husband Duane “Dog” Chapman with Reynolds from a few weeks ago.
+Like many of his loyal fans, celebrities are also taking to social media to remember the late actor.
+Dog the Bounty Hunter star Beth Chapman was no exception, as she shared a photo of herself and her husband Duane “Dog” Chapman with Reynolds from a few weeks ago.
 The three pose against a red car as Duane appears all the way to the right in a black, button-down shirt and a pair of jeans.

 The reality TV star wears his long, blonde locks down along with a pair of shades.
 Reynolds appears in the middle of the image in a blue button-down shirt, a black blazer, and a pair of jeans.
-He is sporting a pair of pink reflective shades for the photo op.
+He is sporting a pair of pink reflective shades in the photo.

-Beth appears all the way on the right of the image dressed in all black with a black cowboy hat as well as a black t-shirt with the logo “B” on the chest of the shirt.
+Beth appears all the way on the right of the image, dressed in all black with a black cowboy hat.
+Her t-shirt sports the logo “B” on the chest.
 The trio is all smiles for the sweet photo.

-“Very very sad that #BurtReynolds has died this photo taken three weeks ago is something I will treasure he was kind charming lucid and funny what an amazing talent gone to soon #RIP,” Chapman wrote in the caption.

-So far, the photo has earned Beth a lot of traffic with over 8,000 likes and 2,000 plus comments in just a short time of being posted.
+So far, the photo has earned Beth a lot of traffic with over 8,000 likes and 2,000-plus comments in the short time since being posted.
 Many fans told Chapman that she was lucky to have gotten to meet Burt before he tragically passed away while countless others sent their condolences to the late actor.

 “RIP to a true Legend…another part of my childhood gone.
 My deepest condolences to his family and friends he will be greatly missed!
 XOXO.”